andre-ye/ts/index.md

 **This website is still in the process of being transferred.
 If you are looking for secure TS notes, visit [this page](https://andre-ye.github.io/ts-notes).** If you are looking for UW notes, please visit the link in the top right corner.
 Notes for UW classes will be uploaded soon.
 Note that this site works best with Chrome; using other browsers may expose bugs.
 {: .text-red-200}

+**If you're a current or former TS student** and are introduced in contributing your notes, reach out to me at `andreye@uw.edu` for possibilities of collaboration.
+I'm looking to convert this site from a personal project into a wide-ranging repository for TS notes and content, if there are people willing to work with me to that end.